mongodb/sample-apps-nyu/ArrayQuery/guide.md

 ## Procedure
 [a list of steps required to complete the task, with code example references indicated.
 Please note that all code examples need to follow our include paradigm and reside in github.com]

-ENTIRE MARKDOWN FILE
+1. Download the files ArrayQuery.java and the test file ArrayQueryTest.java
-Download the files ArrayQuery.java and the test file ArrayQueryTest.java Build the project.
+2. Build the project.
 Use the following command to import the example dataset on to your MondoDB instance.

 ## Summary
-[summarize for the user what they have accomplished]
+This guide helps you understand how to retrieve data from array-ed database using various operators.

 ## What’s Next
 * See how to [**Query embedded documents**](https://github.com/mongodb/sample-apps-nyu/tree/master/EmbeddedDocumentsQuery).